gideonibemerejr/New-Project-Directories/README.md

 ## Introduction

-Scaffold  is a way to add some shell scripts and a few aliases to create simple new project directories through the terminal.
+Scaffold adds shell scripts and a few aliases to create a set of directories for new projects.
 Each Scaffold flow creates directories to organize creativity.
 For every new project, Scaffold will use the following structure:

 1. Assets -- with Photos, Typography, and Inspirations as subdirectories
 2. Design -- for the UI/UX files